giuraionut/android-fifteenpuzzle/README.md

-# android-fifteenpuzzle
+# Fifteen Puzzle game
-Fifteen Puzzle made with Android Studio and Kotlin
+## Fifteen Puzzle made with Android Studio and Kotlin

+* Game needs some styling.
+Currently it works but it looks basic.